NaieemZaman/Data-Analyst-Portfolio/README.md

 **Technology:** Tidyverse

 ## Education
-University of Colorado, Boulder:
-Master of Science - MS, Data Science,
-Dec 2022 - Dec 2024

-The University of the West Indies, Mona:
-Bachelor's degree, Biochemistry and Molecular Biology, 2019 - 2022

-Pre University School:
-Associate's degree, Science and Mathematics,
+University of Technology Sydney | UTS, Sydney, Australia Master of Information Technology
+Major Data Analytics
+February 2024 - June 2026

+University of Asia Pacific | UAP, Dhaka, Bangladesh Bachelor of Computer Science and Engineering,
-2017 - 2019
+2016 - 2020

 ## Certificates
 The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
 Here's a list of the ones I have (in reverse-chronological order, with the date of completion in brackets):